 It’s difficult to be stuck inside with the kids, especially with today’s current events.
 With more families taking to streaming, Netflix has an abundance of programs and films for kids.
-From fantasy to sci-fi to adventure to learning, there is an entire enriching array of choices.
-Additionally, Netflix has introduced interactive films, where kids can choose their own adventure and decide how the story plays out.
+From fantasy and sci-fi to adventure and learning, there is an entire enriching array of choices.
+Additionally, Netflix has introduced interactive films where kids can choose their own adventure and decide how the story plays out.
 Below is a list of films for families to explore.
 From the interactive adventure of Minecraft: Story Mode to the heartwarming tale of Klaus, this is a great list to start with on Netflix.

 Browse other genres

 Deep in an undisclosed location, scientists successfully create the most powerful Pokémon in existence, Mewtwo.
 Realizing he’s being used as the ultimate weapon, Mewtwo breaks free of the lab and wishes to fight the best Pokémon trainers in the world to get back at the humans who wronged him.
 Ash, Brock, and Misty continue their quest to become the ultimate Pokémon masters when they receive a mysterious invitation to an unknown island.
 The island invitation is a trap by Mewtwo, creating the setup of the ultimate showdown between Ash and Mewtwo.
 With Pikachu at his side, Ash uses the power of friendship in the battle for his life.
 Mewtwo Strikes Back: Evolution is an updated remake of Pokémon: Mewtwo Strikes Back, originally released in 1998.